 For this to work, the SMP (or at least its routing and setup) must be designed to accommodate federation.
 This, in turn, raises interesting (and sometimes surprisingly subtle) security considerations.
 For example, it requires striking a balance between the privacy of users with respect to admins vs. the capability of those admins to dictate and enforce federation policy.
 After all, the more E2E crypto used by the SMP, the less insight into the communication there will be by middle-men such as the admins.

 Much remains to be discovered and explored in this area.
 Today, few publicly available secure messaging platforms out there are managed, let alone federated.
-Wickr is one of the few exceptions, with federation capabilities of its managed Wickr Pro networks (which can also federate with the unmanaged public Wickr Messenger network).
+Wickr is one of the few exceptions, with federation capabilities of its managed AWS Wickr networks (which can also federate with the unmanaged public Wickr Messenger network).

 Post Compromise Security